On the sensitivity of the optimal partition for parametric second-order conic optimization: Concluding remarks and future research

+\paragraph{Extension} While a one-dimensional perturbation setting is of practical interest, our notions of invariancy and nonlinearity intervals can be modified for SOCO problems with other kind of perturbations, e.g., simultaneous perturbation of the objective and right hand side vectors or higher-dimensional perturbations, see e.g.,~\cite{GGT08}.
+Under these conditions, we need a nontrivial extension of Algorithm~\ref{alg:nonlinearity_computation} for the computation of a nonlinearity region.

-We present a few topics for future research: \begin{itemize} \item Algorithm~\ref{alg:nonlinearity_computation} generates sequences of $\alpha_k$ and $\beta_k$, each may converge to a transition point.
-It is worth investigating the properties of this algorithmic map and the rate at which $\alpha_k$ or $\beta_k$ converges to a transition point. \item Under uniqueness assumption the optimal set mapping is continuous, but it is not known yet if the mapping is smooth. \item It is worth investigating an upper bound on the number of points at which the optimal set mapping fails to be continuous. \end{itemize}
+\paragraph{Future research} Algorithm~\ref{alg:nonlinearity_computation} generates sequences of $\alpha_k$ and $\beta_k$, each may converge to a transition point.
+It is worth investigating the properties of this algorithmic map and the rate at which $\alpha_k$ or $\beta_k$ converges to a transition point.
+It is also insightful to seek an extension of Algorithm~\ref{alg:nonlinearity_computation} for $(\mathrm{P}_{\epsilon})-(\mathrm{D}_{\epsilon})$, when the strict complementarity condition fails.